dansilva11/Deep_Learning_Research_EECS6699/README.md

 # Measuring Generalization Impact of Depth and Width on Over-Parameterized Neural Networks maintaining VC Dimension

 ## Abstract
-Randomly initialized first-order methods achieve zero training loss despite having a non-convex and non-smooth objective function.
-One explanation of this phenomena is that the neural network is over-parameterized, with previous instances using 100x parameters than the number of training data.
-Extending this architectural approach, one theory speculates that over-parametrization of a Neural Network relative to the data set enables the network to fit all training data, though this does not guarantee zero testing loss.
-In this paper, we investigate the trade-offs between depth and width on test data loss when controlling for network capacity (VC dimension).
+One theory that explains how randomly initialized first-order methods achieve zero training loss despite having a non-convex and non-smooth objective function is Neural Network Overparameterization.
+However, previous work attempting to substantiate this theory require extreme overparameterization -- with parameter count exceeding training data size by an exponential factor.
+Additionally, the impact to convergence rate and generalizability of these overparameterized networks are not well explored, especially when varying depth and width while controlling for network capacity.
+In this paper, we investigate the trade-offs between network depth and width on convergence rate and test data loss when controlling for network capacity (reflected through VC-dimension bounds).
+First, we generate a synthetic data set, $S_1$, imposing strong assumptions, to train a two-layer neural network with ReLU activation and sigmoidal output.
+This trained neural network witho zero training loss is then used as our control, from which we derive the VC-Dimension bounds.
+Second, we propose three variants on the network architecture and prove that these alternative models maintain the same VC-Dimension bounds as our control, analyzing convergence rate and generalization of these variants as compared to our control.
+Third, we repeat the above process on a noisier and larger data set, $S_2$, deriving a new control network and repeating the process above, to analyze convergence rate and generalization of this second set of variant models with similar VC-Dimension bounds.

 ## 1. Introduction

-A. Success of Randomly Initialized Gradient Descent
+### A. Zero Training Loss in Over-Parameterized Neural Networks
+Overparameterization has emerged as the prevalent theory justifying the perfect training performance seen from randomly initialized first-order methods.
+Prior work makes assumptions on the degree of overparameterization relative to the size of the data set, $n$, and fairly stringent assumptions about the data set itself.
+While these are theoretically reasonable, these assumptions are challenging to scale with $n$ and their impact on the perfect training performance seen by these networks is not well-explored experimentally.

+Furthermore, experimental insights on how depth and width of the network impact the convergence rate and network generalization is limited, especially when network capacity remains constant.
+Network capacity in this context is reflected through the Vapnik-Chervonenkis Dimension (VC-Dimension) of network $\scriptN$, defined as the maximum size of set $\scriptS \in X$ that is shattered by $N$.

 B. Overparameterization